Algorithms for the rational approximation of matrix-valued functions: Discussion

 \section{Discussion}

-In this section we present a more detailed discussion of the numerical results reported in Section~\ref{sec:numer}.
-The discussion will address each method separately, taking into consideration both the approximation quality and also the amount of time needed to run the method (runtime).
+In this section we present a detailed analysis of the numerical results reported in Section~\ref{sec:numer}.
+The discussion will address each method separately, taking into consideration the approximation quality, the amount of time needed to run the method (runtime), and the time needed to evaluate the computed approximants (evaltime).